 It's a curious way to commemorate an attempt to blow you up: encourage your subjects to light a load of fires everywhere.
 But that's what King James I did when he survived the Gunpowder Plot in 1605.

-All these years later, people still mark Bonfire Night or Guy Fawkes' Night on November 5 with a bonfire and some fireworks in the garden.
-If you're one of them – or you live next door to one of those people – you may wonder if your insurance covers you should all that fire get a bit out of hand.
+All these years later, people still mark Bonfire Night or Guy Fawkes Night on November 5 around a bonfire or with some fireworks in the garden.
+If you or your neighbours do this, will your home insurance cover you should all that fire get out of hand?

 Will my insurance cover a Bonfire Night party?